A number of Australian states have hate speech laws which make hate speech a criminal or civil offence.

 Hate speech is not about offending or insulting someone, it’s about dehumanising, silencing and negating a person or a group’s human rights.
 Acts of hate speech have real consequences and are discriminatory.

-The United Nations Declaration of Human Rights affirms the ‘inherent dignity’ of all people.
+The Universal Declaration of Human Rights affirms the ‘inherent dignity’ of all people.
 This inherent dignity is the source of all our rights.

 Hate speech seeks to deny or destroy the inherent dignity of individuals and groups and is therefore inconsistent with the freedoms that are the birthright of all people.

 Laws that limit hate speech are not incompatible with the broad goal of promoting free speech.
 Vulnerable groups benefit from free speech and continue to use it to argue for their rights.